bonitasoft/bonita-doc/md/tomcat-bundle.md

 * `bonita-start.sh`: script to start the bundle on Linux.
 * `bonita-stop.bat`: script to stop the bundle on Linux.
 * `bonita-stop.sh`: script to stop the bundle on Linux.
-* `setup`: Contains configuration/database scripts of the Bonita BPM platform and the tool to update it.
-See [platform setup tool](BonitaBPM_platform_setup.md).
 * `conf/Catalina/localhost/bonita.xml`: Tomcat context configuration for Bonita web application.
 Define data sources used by Bonita Engine.
 * `conf/bitronix-*.properties`: configuration files for Bitronix
 * `catalina.properties`: modified to include lib/bonita folder to Tomcat classpath.